conan-io/conan-io.github.io/_posts/2021-09-15-Conan-XRay-Integration.markdown

 Warning about vulnerabilities in uploaded packages is helpful, but you also probably want to prevent anyone from downloading those packages.
 We will modify the rule we previously added and also check the *Block Download* option.
-If we try to install any binary affected by security issues, XRay should block the download.
+If we try to install any binary affected by security issues, Xray should block the download.

 ```bash